SiadA2/Threat-Composer-App/README.md

-# Amazon Threat-Composer Application deployed via ECS
+# Threat-Composer deployed on ECS Fargate

 This is a deployment of the Amazon Threat-composer app, which is an open source threat modelling tool.